fbgallet/roam-extension-live-ai-assistant/README.md

 ---

-### 🆕 New in v.21
+### 🆕 New in v.22 (November 2025)

-- Use PDF as context for OpenAI or Anthropic models
-- Ask Your Graph agent (complete overhaul) & Ask Linked References: deep search agent for your Roam graph, with multiple semantic expansion strategies and new interface to chat with filtered/selected results
-- MCP agent (for advanced users): make Roam an MCP client for local or distant servers !
+- Better design of chat/results popup, can be displayed as a left/right panel
+- **Chat panel** for smooth conversations
+- **Chat agent**, relying on tools to query your graph, handle context, leverage rich instructions and resources with Live AI Skills (inspired by Anthropic Agent Skills), chat with help documents...
+- **Query composer** to compose natural language queries, combine them, add specific pages, etc., and save them to reuse them easily
+- Ask Your Graph agent support now **sequences of queries** to better handle complexes queries and better DNPs and attributes handling
-- New models supported natively: GPT-5, Grok 4, DeepSeek V3.1 & reasoning effort setting (see note below)
+- New models supported natively: Gemini models (including Imagen-4 and 'nano banana'), Claude Sonnet 4.5 & Haiku 4.5 (supported web fetching), gpt-5-search-api
-- Added {children} option for inline context definition
+- Added 'Pdf' checkbox in Context menu

 > [!NOTE]
 > New OpenAI **GPT-5** model is by default a reasoning model and is quite slow, way slower than previous OpenAI non-reasoning models.